Photo by Florian Holzherr

 The Watershed represents an exciting and creative mode of growth for the museum.
 With this project, the ICA has made a cross-harbor connection that is central to our vision of art, civic life, and urban vitality.
 It takes art beyond our walls, building upon a decade-long history of public art projects that bring together landscape, history, and contemporary art.
 The new facility is a central component of the ICA’s strategic plan, A Radical Welcome, designed to deepen the vibrant intersection of contemporary art and civic life in Boston.

-The ICA wishes to extend its enormous gratitude to the organizations that have partnered with us to codevelop unique art experiences that respond to community needs and interests: the Boston Harbor Shipyard and Marina, Donald McKay K-8 School, East Boston Artists Group, East Boston High School, East Boston Neighborhood Health Center, East Boston Social Centers, Eastie Farm, the Massachusetts Port Authority, Maverick Landing Community Services, Piers Park Sailing Center Samuel Adams Elementary School, Veronica Robles Cultural Center, and ZUMIX.
+to the organizations that have partnered with us to codevelop unique art experiences that respond to community needs and interests: the Boston Harbor Shipyard and Marina, Donald McKay K-8 School, East Boston Artists Group, East Boston High School, East Boston Neighborhood Health Center, East Boston Social Centers, Eastie Farm, the Massachusetts Port Authority, Maverick Landing Community Services, Piers Park Sailing Center Samuel Adams Elementary School, Veronica Robles Cultural Center, and ZUMIX.

 There’s lots of art to see in East Boston!
 Check out these local organizations: